Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Population Analysis

 indicating that the phase boundary of the $s$-sparse models is always above that of the Bernoulli-Gaussian model with the same level of sparsity.
 The difference between the two phase boundaries is the extra price one has to pay, in terms of the collinearity parameter $\mu$, for recovering the dictionary locally in the presence of non-sparse outliers.
 One extreme example is the case where $s=1$ and correspondingly $p = \frac{1}{K}$.
 By Example \ref{eg:oneSparse}, under a $1$-sparse model the reference dictionary $\D_0$ is always locally identifiable if $|\mu|<1$.
 But for the $BG(\frac{1}{K})$ model, by the remark in Corollary \ref{thm:popResult2}, $\D_0$ is not locally identifiable if $|\mu| > 1 - \frac{1}{K}$.
 Hence, the requirement for $\mu$ in the presence of outliers is at least $\frac{1}{K}$ more stringent than that in the case of no outliers.

-However, it should also be noted that such a difference is diminishing as the number of dictionary atoms $K$ increases.
+However, such a difference diminishes as the number of dictionary atoms $K$ increases.
 Indeed, by Lemma \ref{lemma:normBounds}, one can show the following lower bound for the phase boundary of under the $BG(p)$ model:

 for fixed sparsity level $p = \frac{s}{K}$ and large $K$.
 In general, the dual norms $\vertiii{.}_s^*$ and $\vertiii{.}_p^*$ have no closed-form expressions.
 According to Corollary \ref{col:SOCP} in the Appendix, computing those quantities involves solving a second order cone problem (SOCP) with a combinatoric number of constraints.
-The following Lemma \ref{lemma:normBounds}, on the other hand, gives computationally inexpensive approximation bounds. \begin{definition}(Hyper-geometric distribution related quantities) Let $m$ be a positive integer and $d,k\in \{0\}\cup \intSet{m}$.
+The following Lemma \ref{lemma:normBounds}, on the other hand, gives computationally inexpensive approximation bounds. \begin{definition} (Hyper-geometric distribution related quantities) Let $m$ be a positive integer and $d,k\in \{0\}\cup \intSet{m}$.
 Denote by $L_m(d,k)$ the hypergeometric random variable with parameter $m$, $d$ and $k$, i.e. the number of 1's after drawing without replacement $k$ elements from $d$ 1's and $m-d$ 0's.
 Now for each $d\in\{0\}\cup \intSet{m}$, define the function $\hb{m}{d}{.}$ with domain on $[0,m]$ as follows: set $\hb{m}{d}{0}=0$.
 For $a\in (k-1,k]$ where $k\in\intSet{m}$, define

 \end{definition}